AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-nonreturning_procedures-02:

-2. A call to a nonreturning procedure introduces an obligation to prove that the statement will not be executed, much like the proof obligation associated with
+2. A call to a nonreturning procedure introduces an obligation to prove that the statement will not be executed, much like the verification condition associated with

        ``pragma Assert (False);``

-   [In other words, the proof obligations introduced for a call to a nonreturning procedure are the same as those introduced for a runtime check which fails unconditionally.
+   [In other words, the verification conditions introduced for a call to a nonreturning procedure are the same as those introduced for a runtime check which fails unconditionally.
 See also section :ref:`exceptions`, where a similar restriction is imposed on ``raise_statements``.]